 Maintaining and developing relationships with students, stakeholders, and key members of staff across the University of Manchester and its’ entrepreneurial community.
 This may include supporting any potential student partners and staff interested in student entrepreneurship and supporting the existing entrepreneurial ecosystem at the University or bringing in new ideas.

-Administrative tasks such as recording attendance of presentations, workshops, and events.
+Administrative tasks such as recording attendance at workshops, seminars and events.

-Assisting with promoting the importance of entrepreneurship to show students that being entrepreneurial can help you in your everyday life, your career and your studies.
+Assisting with promoting the importance of entrepreneurship to show students that being entrepreneurial can help you make a difference in your everyday life, your career and your studies.

 Maintaining a physical presence of the ‘entrepreneurial spirit’ on the University of Manchester’s campuses across all faculties and schools by distributing leaflets, putting up posters, assisting with MEC, Champion-created or our partners (SU, Companies) events.